Table of contents

 7. Our economy will remain robust, and while the unemployment rate will rise the total number of Aussies employed will keep growing .

-- Have interest rates peaked and when will they start coming down or will the RBA raise rates again in 2025 because of stubbornly high inflation?
+• When will interest rates start coming down or will the RBA raise rates again in 2025 because of stubbornly low unemployment and high inflation?

 Of course, each state is at its own stage of the property cycle and within each capital city there are multiple markets.